On this page:

 Know your options

 A PIA is just one formal option available under the Bankruptcy Act[?] to manage your debt.
-Other formal options include temporary debt protection for six months, debt agreements and bankruptcy.
+Other formal options include temporary debt protection for 21 days, debt agreements and bankruptcy.
 There are also other options available (such as coming to an agreement with your creditors).

 For more information see: What are my options for dealing with unmanageable debt?